ClearCorp/odoo-clearcorp/hr_payroll_multicurrency/README.rst

 Payroll Multi-currency
 ======================

-This module was written to extend the functionality of payroll to multicurrency suport it.
+This module was written to extend the functionality of payroll to support multicurrency

 Credits
 =======